Carbon data rights certificates

 Review the guide to adding carbon data in the BUC registry.

-Review the guide to creating CDRCs in the BUC Registry.
+Review the guide to applying for CDRCs in the BUC Registry.

 Step 4: CDRC assessment and validation by the Operating Companies